hildigerr/recycle.bin/README.md

 - **Customizable Commit Messages**: Specify custom commit messages or use automatically generated ones.
 - **Cross-Workstation Compatibility**: Clone this repository to any workstation and link the `recycle` script into your `PATH` for seamless integration.
 - **Public Sharing**: Make your recycle bin public, allowing others to "dig through your trash" at their own risk.
+- **Private Branches**: Specify an alternate branch for recycling stuff you don't want to share.

 ## Configuration